wikimedia/mediawiki-extensions-InlineComments/README.md

 ```
 to have the comments be displayed as json data.

-Alternatively you can run the maintenance script included with this extension to remove stored comment data.
+Alternatively you can run the maintenance scripts included with this extension to remove stored comment data:

-There are two. removeComments.php will make an edit to all current pages, deleting all comments.
-The comments will
-still be present on previous versions, which will leave those versions unviewable without the LocalSettings.php.
-This does not delete any data, as all comments are still present on old revisions and can be viewed if the
+- removeComments.php will delete all comments via MediaWiki edits.
+The comments will still be present on
-extension is reinstalled.

-There is a second maintenance script, convertComments.php, which can be used to convert the comments to
+previous versions within the "inlinecomments" slot, which means that they will become unviewable if/when
+InlineComments is uninstalled - although they will of course be viewable again if it is re-installed.

-something mediawiki understands without the extension installed.
-You can specify --format json to convert
+- convertComments.php will convert the comments to something that MediaWiki understands without the extension
+installed.
+You can specify the following parameters:
+  - --format json converts to JSON output.
-to json output. --format fallback makes MediaWiki just show a not supported message. --format comments undos
+  - --format fallback makes MediaWiki just show a not supported message.
-the work of the script.
-The other formats only work if InlineComments is not installed.
+  - --format comments undoes the work of the script.

+The "json" and "fallback" formats only work if InlineComments is not installed.

 cd extensions/InlineComments/maintenance
 php removeComments.php